Filter list

 Customers vs. fans

 Your customers are the people who keep your business alive.
 They buy your products and use your services.
-A great product and customer service might create a happy customer — but they’re not enough to turn a customer into a fan (more on this below).
+A great product and excellent customer service might create a happy customer — but they’re not enough to turn a customer into a fan (more on this below).

 While your customer may regularly buy your product or use your service when they have a specific need, your fans are likely to make more frequent purchases and be more willing to try new products or services you offer.